We hope that all in our community keep safe and well. Thank you for your understanding during this unsettling period.

 Children enter the school in the autumn term (starting early in September) unless a place becomes available at other times.
-They start either in the Den aged 3 or into Lower 1 (our reception year) aged 4.
+They start either in the Den aged 3 or in Lower 1 (our reception year) aged 4.
+Children below the age of 6 are not assessed for entry.

 Places occasionally become available for older children.
-Children below the age of 6 are not assessed for entry.
-For older children going into later year groups, the school will assess your child’s level of attainment (focusing on mathematics, verbal reasoning and English) to determine whether your child will be a good fit for the class.
+For older children going into later year groups, the school will assess your child’s level of attainment (focusing on mathematics, verbal reasoning, and English) to determine whether your child will be a good fit for the class.

 This is to judge whether your child will be able to fully access the curriculum that the intended class is following.
 The final decision whether or not to offer a place always rests with the headmistress.

-Once the completed registration form has been returned to the school, along with the registration fee of £100, the school will acknowledge receipt of the registration and the child’s name will be placed on a waiting list for the preferred year of entry.
+Once the completed registration form has been returned to the school, along with the registration fee of £50, the school will acknowledge receipt of the registration and the child’s name will be placed on a waiting list for the preferred year of entry.

 To accept a place offered for your child, you must: